CanDIG/candigv2-ingest/README.md

 ```
 Make sure you include Authorization headers as well.
 Both endpoints take refresh tokens, as a header with the key `{"Authorization": "Bearer [refresh token]"}`.

-(Note: on the CanDIGv2 repo, the service runs on port 1235; it can be run as 1236 locally to ensure there is no
+(Note: on the CanDIGv2 repo, the service runs on port 1235; it is run as 1236 locally in these instructions to ensure there is no
 interference while testing.)